Generalized Anxiety Disorder: Causes, Symptoms And Treatment

 Causes of Generalized Anxiety Disorder

 As we have seen generalized anxiety disorder affects the way in which the sufferer thinks and often manifests through various physical symptoms.
-Some of these are:
+Some of these are:- body tension

 Treatments for Generalized Anxiety Disorder